The original question was:

 In other words, what has changed with the breaking open of the fountains of the deep and the later relifting of the land surface and thence to the present are the following: 1; before Noah’s flood the earth was roughly 75 % land and 25% water.
 2; After Noah’s flood we now live on a planet which is roughly 75 % water and 25% land.
 There is still enough water to cover the earth’s surface.
 It is simply a question of the arranging where the continents and mountain tops are.

 So back to our first question: “where did the water for Noah’s flood go to?”
-Its in several places, mostly it’s in the ocean basins.
-Quite a bit is tied up in Artesian basins underground, and even deeer under the earth’s crust.
-(See report in Live Science here.)
+Its in several places.
+Most of it is in the ocean basins.
+Quite a bit is tied up in Artesian basins underground, and even deeper under the earth’s crust.
 A minor amount is tied up in ice.